ltrgoddard/blog/_posts/2021-12-19-imposter-syndrome.markdown

 While Kuznetsov has left the offshore world, a successor to Formations House is still in business.
 The company is now part of The London Office, a provider of virtual office services.
 And while it no longer offers companies with bank accounts attached, its roster of 'ready-made' companies is still deep.
 At the time of writing, Biz Consultancy Ltd, incorporated in 2003, could be yours for just £5,000.
 What you do with it is up to you.

+*Speaking to The Times in the wake of the 29Leaks revelations, Pawar provided [this general statement](https://www.thetimes.co.uk/article/global-web-of-firms-for-fraudsters-created-by-british-company-formations-house-5sb8zb238):*

+> *Ms Pawar, 39, who heads the company from a home in Marylebone, central London, said that the database had been "stolen" from its server and used for "several reported extortion attempts".
+"Like all other formation agents in our industry, we have no control over the actions of companies and their directors after we have provided our formation service," she said.
+Ms Pawar said that her business carries out due diligence practices required by Revenue & Customs and performed more due diligence and anti-money laundering checks than were required by Companies House's own online company formation process.
+"As part of our MLR [money-laundering regulations] registration we are required to carry out regular reviews of our compliance procedures.
+As a result, from time to time we have added new measures to our processes," she said.*

+*She also responded [specifically and at length](https://www.thetimes.co.uk/article/undercover-with-formations-house-it-wont-be-easy-to-take-cash-in-banks-generally-dont-like-it-9z3025slg) to the reporting of the undercover sting.*

 [^1]: Vinnik has now been sentenced and is [serving five years](https://news.bitcoin.com/french-court-of-appeals-upholds-alexander-vinniks-sentence/) in France.